Michal Gašparík (born 1981)

-Michal Gašparík (born 19 December 1981) is a former Slovak footballer and currently a manager of Spartak Trnava.
+Michal Gašparík (born 19 December 1981) is a Slovak professional football manager and former player who is currently in charge of Polish Ekstraklasa club Górnik Zabrze.

 Playing career

 In January 2011, he joined Górnik Zabrze.

 Managerial career

 Gašparík became a first-team manager of Spartak Trnava in January 2021, signing a three-year contract.

+In January 2024, he prolonged his contract with Spartak Trnava until June 2026.

+On 6 June 2025, Gašparík announced he was joining Polish club Górnik Zabrze as the manager on a two-year deal.

 Personal life

 His father, Michal Gašparík, was also a footballer.